wcsanders1/DeltaObjectGenerator/README.md

 - nullables, e.g., `int?`, `DateTime?`
 - enums

 Any property on an object not among the above types will be ignored by the delta-object generator.
-In addition, you may add attributes to properties or to a class to have the delta-object generator ignore certain properties in certain situations, discussed below.
+In addition, you may add attributes to properties or to a class to have the delta-object generator ignore certain properties in certain situations, discussed below in the [attributes](#attributes) section.

 ## <a id="examples">Examples</a>